xz946-maker/Interactive-Lab-Hub/Lab 6/README.md

 **Event Detection:**

 The I2C button sensor reports state changes reliably.
-Reading the button at 50ms intervals (20Hz) was sufficient to catch all human presses while keeping CPU usage low.

 **What Worked:**
 - Simple state machine (pressed/released) was enough
-- Debouncing at 300ms eliminated all false triggers
 - Hold detection by timing between press and release was intuitive

 **What Was Tricky:**